 For the 16-bit elevation maps, it is also can be used the separation of the 16-bit tile image into two files: a low-byte and a high-byte.
 Sometimes saving them separately into a 8-bit files gives an advantage in size compared to saving in a single 16-bit image (png or tif).
 To do this, set the SeparateHiLo true, and specify the format for the high-byte texture by the OutFormat, and for the low-byte texture by the OutFormat2:

 With this configuration, the CubeMap will save two files for each tile: the high-bytes file with the suffix _h and the low-bytes file with the suffix _l, for example:

-Note: the high-bytes must saved in a lossless format, such as png.
+Note: the high-bytes must be saved in a lossless format, such as png.
 Otherwise, the terrain will have large artifacts!
 The lower-bytes may be saved in a format with lossy compression, such as jpg, but it also leads to artifacts.
-Only the combination png + png does not gives the artifacts, and sometimes it makes an advantage in a file size; in this case when this method is recommended to use.
+Only the combination of png + png does not gives the artifacts, and sometimes it makes an advantage in a file size; in this case when this method is recommended to use.

 SpaceEngine automatically detects and loads the dual-file textures, no additional tweaking of the planet script is required.